Skip to content

 Color drenching works by removing visual stop signs.

 Bright trim is a stop sign.
 A white ceiling is a stop sign.
 High-contrast doors are a stop sign.
-Molding outlined in a different shade can turn gorgeous details into something that feels a little… cartoonish.
-Even in a beautiful room.
+Molding outlined in a different shade can turn good architectural detail into something that feels a little cartoonish, even in a beautiful room.

 From my perspective, modern interiors benefit the most here.
 Minimal spaces stop feeling unfinished.
 Moody rooms stop feeling themed.
-It’s less “look at my paint,” and more “this room makes sense.”
+It’s less “look at my paint” and more “this room finally makes sense.”

 “A color drenched room doesn’t feel dramatic to me.
 It feels resolved.
 Like the space finally stopped arguing with itself.”